marcomep/duplicate-finder/README.md

 ### Report file

 As described before, duplicate-finder can generate a CSV file containing information about the actions done when a duplicate has been found.
-It has one line for each duplicate file found, and each line is composed by multiple fields described below:
+It has one line for each duplicate file found, and each line is composed by multiple fields described below.

 - ORIGINAL: path in input directory of the original file
 - DUPLICATE: path in input directory of the duplicate file